maptracker/pgseqhash/methodology.md

 # PgSeqHash - Operating Principles

+_This is a highly-detailed description of the tool's operation.
+Please see the [README](README.md) for a high-level summary._

 _PgSeqHash_, also known as _Simple Oligo Search_ or _SOS_, is designed
 to detect and report imperfect oligo matches with the following features and conditions: